-Discrimination against anyone for these reasons is illegal.
-You may experience discrimination in ways such as:
+Discrimination against anyone for the above reasons is illegal.
+Housing discrimination may take many forms, including:

 - Advertisements for rental units indicating a preference or limitation

 - Being told an available rental unit is not available

 - The use of different criteria for assessing certain applicants

 - A landlord's refusal to rent to you without a valid and lawful reason

 - Poor treatment of certain tenants (such as unreasonably larger deposit requirements)

 The U.S. Department of Housing and Urban Development (HUD) enforces the federal Fair Housing Act.
 Anyone who has experienced housing discrimination should file a complaint with their office.